 - Applies to all merchants who accept American Express worldwide

 - American Express says that in some jurisdictions, merchants may be legally required to continue collecting signatures.
 It also states that the program is optional, and merchants who wish to continue collecting signatures may do so

-- Applies to credit and debit card transactions in the U.S., Canada, Mexico and the Caribbean
+- Applies to credit and debit card transactions in North America, including the U.S., Canada, Mexico and the Caribbean

 - Discover says that some merchants may need to update their point-of-sale systems if they no longer wish to require customer signatures

 - Applies to credit and debit transactions worldwide

 - Applies to all EMV-enabled merchants in North America

 - Visa says the signature requirement is optional for EMV-enabled merchants.
 If you haven't yet upgraded your system to accept chip cards, you'll need to continue requiring signatures

 Key takeaway: No signature transactions use EMV standards to verify the cardholder’s identity instead of matching signatures in the event of a dispute.
 The four major credit cards all dropped signature requirements in 2018, particularly in North America.